A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Computational framework

 where $\mathcal{P}_C\left (\V{z} \right)$ is the Euclidean projection of $\V{z}= \M{w}\V{y} + (\M{I} - \M{W})\V{\beta}$ onto $C$, and $\M{W}$ is a diagonal matrix with diagonal elements defined in \Eqn{weights}.

 We observe how the \LTE imparts robustness through the action of $\M{W}$.
-Consider $\V{z} \in \mathbb{R}^{n}$ as a vector of pseudo-observations, where each element $\VE{z}{i}$ is a convex combination of $\VE{y}{i}$ and the current prediction $\VE{\beta}{i}$.
-If the current residual is large, $\ME{w}{i}$ is small and the corresponding pseudo-observation $\VE{z}{i}$ resembles the current predicted value $\VE{\beta}{i}$.
-Meanwhile, if the current residual is small, the corresponding pseudo-observation resembles the observed response $\VE{y}{i}$.
+Consider $\V{z} \in \Real^{n}$ as a vector of pseudo-observations, where each element $\VE{z}{i}$ is a convex combination of $\VE{y}{i}$ and the current prediction $\VE{\beta}{i}$.
+If the current residual $\VE{r}{i}$ is large compared to the current precision $\tau$, $\ME{w}{i}$ is small and the corresponding pseudo-observation $\VE{z}{i}$ resembles the current predicted value $\VE{\beta}{i}$.
+Meanwhile, if the current residual $\VE{r}{i}$ is small compared to the current precision $\tau$, the corresponding pseudo-observation resembles the observed response $\VE{y}{i}$.

 Therefore, the pseudo-observations impart the following algorithmic intuition.
 Given an estimate $\Vtilde{\beta}$ of the regression coefficients, the algorithm performs constrained least squares regression using a pseudo-response $\V{z}$, whose entries are a convex combination of the entries of the observed response $\V{y}$ and the prediction $\Vtilde{\beta}$.
-Observations with large current residuals are essentially replaced by their predicted value.
+Observations with large current residuals relative to the current precision, are essentially replaced by their predicted value.

 Thus, the algorithm can fit a fraction of the observations very well while also accounting for outlying observations by replacing them with pseudo-response values that are more consistent with a model that fits the data.
 Notice that the algorithm is oblivious to whether large residuals come from outliers in the response or in the predictor variables.
-Consequently, it can handle outliers arising from either source.
+Consequently, it can handle outliers arising from either source or both.